wei-zeng98/piano-a2s/README.md

 conda activate a2s2024
 ```

-2. Install Fluidsynth and FFmpeg, which is used to synthesize the audios:
+2. Install Fluidsynth and FFmpeg, which are used to synthesize the audios:
 ```bash
 sudo apt-get install fluidsynth ffmpeg
 ```